 King Aleksandar I, also called Aleksandar The Unifier, was deeply engaged in promoting and establishing unity of southern Slavs within the state formed after the 1st World War – Yugoslavia.
 Dedication of King Aleksandar to implementation of the idea of Southern Slav’s unity targeted him as an enemy of those who argued for separate state of Croatia and conjunction of Macedonia and Bulgaria.
 On the other hand, his policy and actions gained him popularity among people.
 His assassination in Marseille shook the country and he was deeply mourned by people all over Kingdom of Yugoslavia.
 Allegedly, King’s last words were “Take care of Yugoslavia for me!”.
 These words were later used to promote unity within Yugoslav state.
 According to (also un-verified) French sources, King’s last words were “Keep friendship of Yugoslavs and French!”, which was also a marker of French-Serbian (Yugoslavian) relations in following decades up to present days.

-Our senior interviewees Luka and Gvozdena were born in Kingdom of Yugoslavia.
+Our senior interviewees Luka and Gvozdena from Serbia were born in Kingdom of Yugoslavia.